Tech-at-DU/ACS-3110-Trees-Sorting/ReadMe.md

 To pass this course, students must meet the following requirements:

-- Actively participate in class and abide by the attendance policy
-- No more than two unexcused absences ("no-call-no-shows")
-- No more than four excused absences (communicated in advance)
-- Make up all classwork from all absences
 - Complete the required coding challenges (rubrics provided on assignment pages).
 You will need to pass with an average score of 2 or higher
   - Iterative Sort
   - Recursive Sort
   - Integer Sort
   - Prefix Trees
   - Binary Heaps
 - Pass all three conceptual quizzes with a 70% or higher
 - Complete the technical article OR advanced trees project with a 70% or higher

-- If you are not passing any assignment you have a week to fix any errors and resubmit

-- You are allowed to submit assignments after the due date with instructor permission
-- You are allowed to drop one coding challenge or quiz
+- Participate in online class sessions and asyncronous lab time
+- Make up all classwork from all absences

 [1]: Lessons/SortingIterative.md#Challenges
 [2]: Lessons/SortingDivideConquer.md#Challenges